 Jason Robards Jr. received more Tony Award nominations than any other male actor.
 His eight nominations were for Long Day's Journey Into Night (1957), The Disenchanted (1959), Toys in the Attic (1960), After the Fall (1964), Hughie (1965), The Country Girl (1972), A Moon for the Misbegotten (1974), and A Touch of the Poet (1978).
 Out of all of those nominations, he only won one Tony Award, for The Disenchanted.

 Boyd Gaines and Raúl Esparza are the only men to have been nominated in all four performance categories in which an actor may be eligible: Best Actor in a Play, Best Actor in a Musical, Best Featured Actor in a Play, and Best Featured Actor in a Musical.
 Three women have been nominated in all four corresponding performance categories: Angela Lansbury, Jan Maxwell, and Audra McDonald.

 The revival that won the most Tony Awards was South Pacific (2008), with seven.
 Kiss Me, Kate (2000) received 12 nominations, the most for any revival, but it only won five Tonys.

 0 for 12

-The musical that fared most poorly on Tony night was The Scottsboro Boys in 2011 and Mean Girls in 2018.
+The musicals that fared most poorly on Tony night were The Scottsboro Boys in 2011 and Mean Girls in 2018.
 The shows each received 12 nominations but won no awards.

 0 for 9